12 Items Every Father-to-Be Should Have in His Hospital Go-Bag

 Ah, the hospital go-bag.
 This zipped bag of necessities for a stay in the maternity ward is standard practice for pregnant women.
 The contents are arranged and poured over weeks before the big day, with items added and subtracted until the perfect balance is met: this hair tie or that?
 Sweater or sweatshirt?
-But the dad’s version is not really considered with the same energy.
+But a hospital bag for dads is not really considered with the same energy.
 This makes sense.
-But it often results in forgetting items a dad will want — and need — so he and his wife are comfortable and prepared when the baby arrives.
+But it often results in forgetting items an expecting father will want — and need in his hospital bag— so he and his wife are comfortable and prepared when the baby arrives.
 To help you out, here’s a list of some hospital go-bag necessities for fathers-to-be, including a few of our favorite tried-and-true products that will make the next few days easier — and last for years after.

 A good go-bag requires a good bag.
 If you need a new one, try the Luis Weekender, which combines classic menswear materials in one great-looking bag.
 Waxed canvas is a historical stain- and water-resistant fabric that gets better with age, while the leather handles and shoulder strap are rugged and robust.
 Treated with care, this bag will last until your baby graduates college.

 At some point in the small hours of the morning, you’ll notice the fuzz on your teeth and the crud in your eyes and want to rid it before the next round of contractions.
 So you'll need a good Dopp kit in which to place your most trusted toiletries.
 This one is roomy enough for your essentials and, thanks to its unique tetrahedron shape, balances perfectly on narrow bathroom sinks.